 Breweries have many rules and regulations that they have to comply with.
-Not just with the way they work in general but also its configuration.
+Not just with the way they work in general but also their configuration.
 Everything from the manufacturing process of their products to the type of flooring system must meet legal standards.

 Although the choice of flooring for a brewery may not seem important, it is essential because it must meet several requirements, such as:

-- In addition to performing well in both wet and dry conditions, the floors in a brewery must have slip resistance.
+- In addition to performing well in wet and dry conditions, the floors in a brewery must have slip resistance.
 This is a safety issue because if a base is not slipping, it can cause serious injury to employees and visitors from the brewery.

 - Because of the pressure on the industry to go “green” in their facilities, soils should also have a low environmental impact.

 Microbreweries have successfully challenged the great brewers with their unique flavors and individual branding, spawning a new restaurant and beverage production generation.